+RSM 713.
+Planning and Methodology of Research.
+(3).
 Prerequisite, RSM 505.
 Technical problems in planning and conducting studies.
 Topics: Locating and defining problems; measurement and scaling; sampling designs; problems specific to historical, survey, and experimental studies; data organization for computer processing.
 A research plan for an actual or hypothetical study will be developed by each student.

 RSM 754.
-RESEARCH SEMINAR II.
-Twelve hours credit.
+Research Seminar II.
+(12).
 Prerequisite, RSM 644.
 Required of all candidates for the Ph.D. in Research and Statistical Methodology.
 Four hours must be taken every quarter.
 Will not be offered during the summer.
 Special topics are stressed each quarter: (a) Fall, Advanced Statistical Procedures; (b) Winter, Multivariate Topics; (c) Spring, Advanced Experimental Design.